-So how to cook pork medallions?
+Cook the pork.
 After you’ve established who’s boss and you’ve pounded your pork tenderloin slices so they are tender and thin, a hot skillet and a quick sear will get you started.
-Once the pork is cooked, set it aside to rest, and make the delicious white wine sauce.
+Once the pork is cooked, set it aside to rest while you prep the white wine sauce.

 Next you’ll add a cup of chicken broth to simmer and thicken for about 5 minutes.
 Finally, stir in a tablespoon of butter, lemon zest, lemon juice, and fresh parsley.
-Briefly return the pork to the pan to coat it with the sauce, and serve!
+Briefly return the pork to the pan to coat it with the sauce.

+Serve.
 Pork tenderloin medallions with lemony white wine sauce are perfect served with rice, or even better, creamy risotto.
+I love them with baked spaghetti with spinach.
 Round the meal out with roasted green beans or Brussels sprouts, or a fresh salad.

-How do you cut pork tenderloin medallions?
-It’s easy.
-On a cutting board, use a sharp knife to cut the tenderloin in 1/2 inch slices.
-Lay plastic wrap over the slices and, using a meat mallet, rolling pin, wine bottle, or even the heel of your hand, gently pound each slice into 1/4 inch thickness.
+On a cutting board, use a sharp knife to cut the tenderloin in ½ inch slices.
+Lay plastic wrap over the slices and, using a meat mallet, rolling pin, wine bottle, or even the heel of your hand, gently pound each slice into ¼ inch thickness.
 Watch a short video demonstrating this method if you like.

 Tip: Instead of plastic wrap, you can use waxed paper, parchment paper, or a zip top bag.

-How to know when pork medallions are done cooking:
+How to know when pork Is Safely Cooked

 Pork is considered fully cooked when the internal temperature reaches 145°F. You can use an instant read thermometer to ascertain the temperature.
 However, since these pork medallions are only a half inch thick, it’s a little more difficult to get an accurate reading.